TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PM2 (Moderate)

-According to Standard ACMG guidelines, the rule for PM2 is: 'Absent from controls (or at extremely low frequency if recessive) in population databases such as Exome Sequencing Project, 1000 Genomes Project, or ExAC/gnomAD.'
-The evidence for this variant shows that it is absent from population databases (MAF = 0% and not found in gnomAD).
+According to standard ACMG guidelines, the rule for PM2 is: "Absent from controls (or at extremely low frequency if recessive)."
+The evidence for this variant shows: it is absent from population databases including gnomAD (MAF = 0%).
 Therefore, this criterion is applied at Moderate strength.

 PM3